-The History of Oxygen in Skin Care began with a Swiss Doctor, his scientific research focused on the stabilization of Oxygen.
-He has developed a pioneering ventilation devise that analyzed and regulated Oxygen flow during surgical procedures.
-The effect of Oxygen throughout the human body has been studied by many scientists before, but it was Dr. Herzog who successfully stabilized Oxygen in an emulsion.
+The history of Oxygen in Skin Care began with a Swiss Doctor, his scientific research focused on the stabilization of Oxygen.
+He has developed a pioneering ventilation devise that analysed and regulated Oxygen flow during surgical procedures.
+The effect of Oxygen throughout the human body has been studied by many scientists before, but it was Dr. Herzog woh sucessfully stabilized Oxygen in an emulsion.

 Skin needs Oxygen to survive, reproduce and regenerate, in younger skin this process is very efficient, but as we age the micro capillaries degenerate the skin doesn't receive the nourishment it needs.
 As a result, the metabolism in the skin cells slow down, collagen and elastin content drops, fine lines, discoloration and wrinkles appear, skin aging speeds up.

 Sun exposure, air pollution, extreme hot and cold, diet fluctuations, worry and stress, affect the skin conditions.
 Adding Oxygen Facials results in skin refreshing, skin health, naturally increased metabolic process such as repair and regeneration.
 The dull skin of a smoker will get a kick, hydration occurs leaving the skin plumped.

 Scientists finally measured the actual absorption of Oxygen by the skin, the skin contributes a great deal of Oxygen to the tissue up to a depth of about .4mm reaching the dermis, but the respiratory system is still the major player.